joachim-n/drupal-project-contrib-development/README.md

 release.

-Use this command to reverse the effect of the `composer drupal-contrib-switch-clone` command, and restore your project's usage of the module to normal operation.
+Use this command to reverse the effect of the `composer drupal-contrib:switch-clone` command, and restore your project's usage of the module to normal operation.

 1. Your project has the drupal/drupal_cats package installed from a symlink.